vertica/vertica-kubernetes/DEVELOPER.md

 DEPLOY_WITH=helm make config-transformer deploy
 ```

-The Helm charts generate a self-signed TLS certificate.
+The operator generates a self-signed TLS certificate at runtime.
 You can also provide a custom TLS certificate.
 For details, see `webhook.certSource` in [Helm chart parameters](https://docs.vertica.com/latest/en/containerized/db-operator/helm-chart-parameters/).

 #### OLM deployment